tryingsomestuff/Minic/README.md

 ## Strength
 Minic 0.98 is tested around 2840 on the CCRL 40/15 scale (http://ccrl.chessdom.com/ccrl/4040/)
 Minic 1.35 is tested > 3000 on the CCRL BLITZ 4CPU scale (http://ccrl.chessdom.com/ccrl/404/).
+Minic 1.44 is tested > 3000 on the CCRL BLITZ 1CPU scale (http://ccrl.chessdom.com/ccrl/404/).
 Minic 1.15 is tested is tested at 2830 on the CCRL FRC list (http://ccrl.chessdom.com/ccrl/404FRC/)
 Minic 1.35 is tested at 2836 on the CEGT 40/4 list (http://www.cegt.net/40_4_Ratinglist/40_4_single/rangliste.html)
 Minic 1.35 is tested at 3027 on the CEGT 40/4 MP list (http://www.cegt.net/40_4_Ratinglist/40_4_mp/rangliste.html)